CONFESSIONS OF AN EMBALMER

 well adapted.
 Like in all professions, I suppose there are bad

-are certified professionals subject to a professional code of
+they are certified professionals subject to a professional code

 A &